Bed Bug Identification & Prevention

 Bed bugs are small oval-shaped, wingless insects that resemble apple seeds and have six legs, short antennae, and reddish-brown bodies.
 Humans, pets, and other animals provide bed bugs with blood, their sole food source.

 Though bed bugs feed on a variety of animals, hands down, people are their favorite hosts.
 As a result, they have become a major pest issue in our homes, and even though they are unwelcome and unwanted, they commonly hitchhike their way inside.
 Bed bugs are pests that can find their way into any home, no matter how big or small, neat or cluttered; all bed bugs care about is that there are people or other hosts to feed on.
+It's important to get ahead of bed bugs so they do not become a bigger nuisance in your Oahu home.

 Are bed bugs dangerous?